 Emily woke early that first Sunday in the new bedroom she shared with her two younger sisters, Lily and Katie in East Providence, RI.
-She thought she heard voices downstairs, so she got up, went to the top of the stairs and listened.
-She heard her mother, Sarah, saying good-bye to her father, Joe.
+She thought she heard voices downstairs, so she got up, went to the top of the stairs, and listened.
+She heard her mother, Sarah, saying goodbye to her father, Joe.
 She then heard a door close, so she walked over to the window which faced the front of the house.
 She could see the driveway from the window as she watched Sarah help her maternal grandmother, Bertie into the front seat of their car.
 Emily recalled that the previous evening she overheard her mom tell her dad she and Bertie were going to the 8 a.m.
 Mass the following morning.
 That meant her father was downstairs . . . alone.
 A feeling of fear told Emily to be very quiet.
 She didn’t want her dad to know she was up.
 God, don’t let him hear me.
 I don’t want him to bother me this morning, she thought.

 It was beautiful outside!
 The sky was blue, the air was crisp and the smell of spring filled her nostrils.
-She took a huge breath as she thanked the heavens for not giving her away, sat down on the front stoop and slipped on her tennis shoes.
+She took a huge breath as she thanked the heavens for not giving her away, sat down on the front stoop, and slipped on her tennis shoes.
 She then stood up and took in another deep breath as she walked across the street and through the yard of the brown house to the tree.
 She was right.
-It was a very unusual tree which was indeed growing sideways.
+It was a very unusual tree that was indeed growing sideways.

 Wow, what a cool tree; better be careful though.
 That’s all I need, to go back home all scraped up, she thought.
-So she put her right foot on the tree trunk, hoisted herself up and stood for just a few seconds making sure the tree could support her.
-Once she felt confident that she wouldn’t fall off, she walked up the tree trunk to the first large branch that jutted upward toward the sky, grabbed the branch and sat down.
+So she put her right foot on the tree trunk, hoisted herself up, and stood for just a few seconds making sure the tree could support her.
+Once she felt confident that she wouldn’t fall off, she walked up the tree trunk to the first large branch that jutted upward toward the sky, grabbed the branch, and sat down.
 Dad would never think to look for me here.
 I’m safe up here.
 I’m going to wait till Mom and Grandma come home before going back in.

 With her legs dangling as she happily swung them back and forth, she looked out over the meadow and thought, it’s so pretty up here.
 I love this tree!
 This can become my secret hiding place.
-She then crossed her arms, hugged herself and thought, it’s cozy and I feel extra safe as her eyes darted over the green field.
+She then crossed her arms, hugged herself, and thought, it’s cozy and I feel extra safe as her eyes darted over the green field.
 She spotted a rabbit and two little babies.
 She hugged herself again and took in yet another big breath of air.

 The boy in the brown house had just gotten up.
-He was in the upstairs bathroom when he parted the window curtains, looked out the back window of the house and saw Emily.
+He was in the upstairs bathroom when he parted the window curtains, looked out the back window of the house, and saw Emily.
 Captivated by her image, he was curious to know who she was.
 Could she be from the family that moved in across the street?
 He wondered.

 He couldn’t take his eyes off her.
 She was tiny yet, with the sun now framing her body, she seemed larger than life.
 Her long hair, flame red, caught the early morning sun and a light breeze tossed it to and fro.
 He blushed to himself as he watched her.
-But, he didn’t want to miss this opportunity; so, he tore himself from the window, threw on his jeans, shirt, and tennis shoes and grabbed a light jacket.
+But, he didn’t want to miss this opportunity; so, he tore himself from the window, threw on his jeans, shirt, and tennis shoes, and grabbed a light jacket.
 It was April in Rhode Island so he knew he’d be chilled without the jacket.

 He ran down the stairs as Martha, his grandmother called out to him, “Where are you going, Sean?”